Journeys & Experiences

 If you climb up the lighthouse, you’ll be awestruck as it provides spectacular views of the Southern Peninsula coast and the Bass Strait from the balcony.

-QUICK FACT – The Cape Schanck Lighthouse is one of the first lighthouses that was built in Australia and among the very few that is still operating.
+QUICK FACT – The Cape Schanck Lighthouse is one of the first lighthouses that was built in Australia and among the very few that are still operating.

 A Breezy Walk Down to the Coastline and Enjoy the Pacific Chills!